zikpad/zikpad/README.md

 At some point, I want to use robotjs.
 You need to install that: sudo dnf install libXtst-devel

 But npm install robotjs failed. :(.
+The NPM package system is very cryptic.
+Here are the commands I run: npm install --save Robot/robot-js#dev sudo dnf install libXinerama-devel
+Problem of NODE_MODULE_VERSION 80 that should be 64 for an obscure reason. sudo dnf install node-gyp

+# Webpack

+npx webpack

 # Compile